 This was a means to prevent sites that were “top-heavy” with ads from ranking well in Google’s search results.
 Top Heavy is periodically updated.
 When a fresh Top Heavy Update happens, sites that have removed excessive ads may regain lost rankings.
 New sites deemed too “top-heavy” may get caught.

 Google Algorithm Updates

 Want to read our latest coverage of algorithm updates and changes?
-Go to the latest algorithm update news and guides.
+Jump to the latest algorithm update news and guides.

 How many times does Google update its search algorithms?